Gernnon/IS4242_Group7/README.md

 ## Installation

-For a true interactive use of the notebooks you need to install Python, IPython (for notebooks) and the required libraries scikit-learn, matplotlib and numpy.
+For a true interactive use of the notebooks you need to install Python, Jupyter Notebook and the required libraries scikit-learn, matplotlib and numpy.
 More tips on installing scikit-learn can be found on the [scikit-learn website](https://scikit-learn.sourceforge.net/dev/install.html#installing-an-official-release).

 Install Python's package installer `pip`
 Download the script [get-pip.py](https://bootstrap.pypa.io/get-pip.py) then run `$ python get-pip.py` on terminal/command prompt